Innov8ion-developer/pokebot/README.md

-### let's build a chatbot! - iTouch event ###
+### let's build a chatbot!

-this repository contains all the exercises for the SAP Conversational AI topic, as hosted on the iTouch event.
+this repository contains all the exercises for the SAP Conversational AI topic.

 (c) INNOV8iON